 - Solution: On the right-hand side, you'll see the code that the candidate wrote or edited (in the case of a debugging test).

 - Timeline: You can play the code back from start to finish using the timeline.
 This allows you to see how it came together.
 On the timeline, we label when candidates copy & pasted elements of the code.
-The pasted parts are marked yellow.
+The pasted parts are marked yellow in the editor.
 It also shows the instances when the candidate ran the code (showing “FAIL” and “PASS”).

-- Test case results: Underneath the code, you can find the results of test cases.
+- User result: Underneath the code, you can find the results of test cases.
 For every code execution by the candidate, there is a result of the test cases in the “User result.”
 You can access these by clicking a "PASS" or "FAIL" label on the timeline.
 Here is an example of a user test result: